 Public companies and regulated entities seek Dixie's representation in complex securities-related government investigations.
 C-Suite officers and other professionals look to Dixie for representation in internal and SEC or other investigations when their careers are on the line.
 She is a lawyer's lawyer, representing law firms and lawyers under scrutiny.
 She analyzes lessons learned and especially enjoys counseling clients on how to avoid problems in the future.

 Chambers USA, Legal 500, Benchmark, Who’s Who and others all consistently rank Dixie as a leading lawyer, and Chambers included our practice on the 2017 short list of firms for Securities and Financial Services Regulation.
 In 2017, Chambers wrote that Dixie “wins praise across the board for her ‘terrific relationship with the SEC’” and noted her “expert, broad-based enforcement practice.”
-Dixie also has served in multiple leadership roles within the American Bar Association, including as Business Law Section Chair and as Chair of the Federal Regulation of Securities Committee.
+Dixie also has served in multiple leadership roles within the American Bar Association, including as co-Chair of the Fellows Committee, Business Law Section Chair and as Chair of the Federal Regulation of Securities Committee.
 Before becoming a lawyer, Dixie served for six years as a public school teacher in Albuquerque, New Mexico.

 Elizabeth Murphy is Associate Director (Legal) in the Division of Corporation Finance at the U.S. Securities & Exchange Commission.
 She oversees the work of three offices within the Division: the Office of Rulemaking, Office of Small Business Policy, and Office of Enforcement Liaison.
 From 2009 until March 2014, Ms. Murphy served as the Secretary of the Commission, heading the office that prepares, reviews, and maintains records of Commission action and advises the Commission and the SEC staff on administrative practices and procedures.
 From 2000 until 2009, she was Chief of the Division of Corporation Finance’s Office of Rulemaking.
 In that role, she oversaw teams working on numerous rules, including many required by the Sarbanes-Oxley Act of 2002.